parimal5/CKA/Notes/6. Security/Authorization/README.md

 - **ClusterRole/ClusterRoleBinding**: Cluster-wide resources (nodes, PV, storage classes)

 **Important:** ClusterRole can also be used for namespaced resources to grant access across ALL namespaces.
+**Important:** ⚡When create the RBAC Rule alwas use the plural name

 ### View Existing Roles